cmayer/MitoGeneExtractor/example-analysis-with-Snakemake-workflow-using-compressed-fastq-files-as-input/README-snakemake-workflow-for-fastq-files-as-input.md

 ### Execution:
 There are different ways to execute Snakemake.
 Which one works best for you depends on the structure of your computing system (for example local computer vs. cluster).
-Once you activated the Snakemake environment, you should perform a dryrun in order to test the executability of your workflow by typing ```snakemake -n```
+Once you activated the Snakemake environment, you should perform a dry run in order to test the executability of your workflow by typing ```snakemake -n```
 Snakemake will tell you whether you Snakefile is syntactically correct and whether all required input data is available.
 The provided example Snakefile has the 'rule all' defined, which tells Snakemake to produce the results for all samples present in the config file.

 For upscaling of the data analysis, you can simultaneously run several jobs (execution of rules) via typing ```snakemake --jobs 10```.
 Please have in mind that each job will need one core and Snakemake will need in addition one core to monitor and submit the jobs (so ```--jobs 10``` will actually need 11 cores).